What Do You Actually Get With Wispr Flow Pro?

 Should You Start With Free Tier or Jump Straight to Pro?

 Start with Free tier.
 The 5000-word cap provides a genuine trial β you'll know within 3-5 days whether you hit the limit.
 If you do, you're a power user who'll extract value from Pro.
 If you don't, you're a light user who should stay on Free or try MetaWhisp for unlimited free dictation.
 The one exception: if you know upfront you dictate 60+ minutes daily (legal/medical professionals transcribing client calls, writers dictating 3000+ words/day), skip the Free trial and go straight to Pro.
 You'll hit the cap in 18 hours β not enough time to evaluate the product properly.
 For new users uncertain about voice dictation as a workflow: start with MetaWhisp (100% free, unlimited).
 Build the dictation habit for 30 days with zero financial commitment.
 If you find yourself needing cross-device sync or custom vocabulary after that trial month, THEN consider Wispr Pro.
 Most users discover they're fine with local-only processing and never need the cloud features.
 Wispr Flow's Free tier exists to create switching costs.
 After you've spent 4 days building muscle memory for their hotkey (Fn key double-tap), integrated dictation into your daily workflow, and accumulated 4800 words transcribed, the friction of switching to a new app (learn new hotkey, different UI) feels higher than just paying $15.
 That's intentional design.
 The cap hits at maximum inconvenience β midweek, mid-project, when you're deep in flow state.
-The upgrade prompt appears in-app at 4500 words with one-click payment.
-Conversion rate at that moment: 47% per Reforge's SaaS pricing research on strategic cap placement.
+The upgrade prompt appears in-app near the cap with one-click payment β textbook strategic cap placement, the kind of pattern covered in Reforge's SaaS pricing research.
 Counter that psychological trick by trying local alternatives BEFORE you hit the cap.
 Install MetaWhisp on day 1, use both side-by-side for 3 days.
 You'll realize the local app is faster, free, and equally accurate β removing the time-pressure to upgrade when Wispr's cap hits.Frequently Asked Questions About Wispr Flow Pro vs Free

 Can I downgrade from Pro to Free without losing my transcription history?